abrahamkunnan/Health-Quotes-Demo-Day/README.md

 Keep in mind, this code only works with windows devices, it does not have MacOS compatibility

-Your IDE to run this project must be Visual Studio Code (VSCode).
-We are not responsible for any errors you may get for trying to run in another IDE
+This code is not specific to any IDE meaning that it can run on almost any Python IDE.
+Keep in mind we used VSCode and are not responsible for any errors you may get while trying to run on any other IDE

 Conduct a pip install for the libraries nltk, random, and scikit-learn.
 If you can import these without errors, no action needs to be taken regarding imports